Change in the air as Cambodia votes?

 "But we want more.
 I still think Cambodia has a long way to go, and it's still not enough."

 First-time voter Ngoun Somaly said that regardless of who she ended up choosing on polling day, there were many issues that the current government was not paying enough attention to.

 "Human rights violations, land grabbing from rural peasants and a lack of job opportunities for Cambodia's graduates - we need to see more firm action on that," she said.

 "Whoever wins the election must work hard to fix these problems.
-I really want to see these human rights issues solved."'Toe the line'
+I really want to see these human rights issues solved."